Serving and RL post-training on AMD GPUs (ROCm)¶

 err_matched = quant_error(served_data, clip_matched)

-# Borrowed: clip range derived from the OTHER vendor's calibration set, then applied as-is.
+# Borrowed: clip range fitted to the OTHER distribution, then applied as-is.

 clip_borrowed = float(np.percentile(np.abs(calib_data), 99.9))